yagasoft/DynamicsCrm-Libraries/README.md

       + Accumulate operations from across the application to be executed in one go
     + Planned execution to be sent to CRM for execution
       + Return values from mid-execution operations can be used in later operations within the same transaction
-    + Async operations with support for async/await and dependency definitions
   + Dynamics-CRM-specific code analysis rules

 ## Guide